 Mass Casualty Preparedness (MCI)

-Altru's Ambulance Services is prepared for any situation.
-In the event of an incident resulting in a large number of injured persons, Altru is equipped to respond.
-Through our Mass Casualty Response system we have trained responders and equipment on scene quickly.
+Altru's Ambulance's are prepared for any situation.
+In the event of an incident resulting in a large number of injured persons, our Mass Casualty Response System includes trained responders and equipment to be on scene quickly.
 Our MCI trailer can handle the medical needs for over 100 patients.

-Altru MCI capabilities are available to all of northeastern North Dakota.
-At anytime, day or night, our MCI capabilities can to help manage and provide treatment and transport for a large scale incident.
+At anytime, day or night, Altru's MCI capabilities can respond to help manage and provide treatment and transport for a large scale event.